-Soleil Toujours Daily Anti-Aging Power Serum for Face & Neck ($145 in the shop)
+Soleil Toujours Daily Anti-Aging Power Serum for Face & Neck ($145)

 This is a good one for summer as it has EcoSunComplex, composed of red algae, vitamin C ester, vitamin E and bisabolol.
 Each of these actives acts as a natural SPF booster while firming and smoothing skin.

 SimySkin Intensive Ultra Lift Neck Serum Phase II 45+ ($85 in the shop)

 Pullulan, a film former, provides instant skin-tightening gratification, but this pick also works on the long-term with collagen-boosting Matrixyl 3000.